sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 functions we developed to select and mark artifactual epochs based on ICA component maps and activations.

-For directions, see the [Data
-rejection tutorial](/tutorials/advanced-topics/rejecting-artifacts.html).

 Then,
 after rejecting 'bad' epochs, run ICA decomposition again.
-Hopefully, by doing this you may obtain a 'cleaner' decomposition.
+Hopefully, by doing this, you may obtain a 'cleaner' decomposition.

 ### Semi-automated artifact rejection